How Much Does a Tankless Water Heater Cost in 2025?

 Natural Gas

-A tankless gas water heater costs around $500 to $2,000.
-A small, single-point unit could cost as little as $500, while a whole-house system may cost $2,000.
+Tankless natural gas water heaters cost between $1,000 and $1,500 to install, plus the additional cost of approximately $200 a year to run the gas.
 Natural gas units tend to cost more upfront but cost less to run than electric models.
 Additionally, you can readily find natural gas models with larger capacities.
 While the upper limit for electric models tends to fall around 8 GPM, there are natural gas models with a GPM of 20.

 Propane

-Like natural gas units, propane-fueled tankless water heaters cost between $500 and $2,000.
+Tankless propane water heaters cost between $1,000 and $1,500 to install, though the fuel itself can add up, with propane costing approximately $350 per year to run.
 In fact, if a tankless system is designed to run on natural gas, it can most likely run on propane, although some may need a converter.

 Electric

-Electric tankless water systems start at $450 and can cost as much as $1,500 with installation.
+Electric tankless water systems start at $100 for small units, but installing a typical model tends to cost between $450 and $1,500.
 While only available with flow rates of up to 8 GPM, electric models remain popular because they're widely available, more affordable than other options, and require minimal maintenance.

 Keep in mind that "electric whole-house tankless water heaters require 240V 80 amp hard-wired electrical service at a minimum, which means your home needs to have at least 150 amp service to operate all the appliances," says Cati O'Keefe, Expert Home Building & Sustainability Contributor.